dewscan001/python-mysql2postgresql/README.md

     database='database_name'
 )

-# manual table to transfer data  -> default all table in database
+# shortlist of tables to copy data from -> default all tables in a database
 a.tables = ['table1', 'table2', ...]

-# manual without table to transfer data  -> default empty
+# shortlist of tables to exclude  -> default empty
 a.without = ['table3', 'table4', ...]

 # manual limit to query data -> default 10000